 Kelly Swanson, PhD, University of Illinois at Urbana-Champaign

-Cindy Davis, PhD, National Institutes of Health
+Cindy Davis, PhD, US Department of Agriculture, ARS

 Barbara Schneeman, PhD, US Food and Drug Administration (retired)